 - Honda's Professional Automotive Career Training

-The BLS anticipated growth in the field to be about five percent between 2014-2024.
+The BLS anticipated growth in the field to decline one percent between 2018-2028.
 Those who have completed certificate programs or professional training may experience increased job opportunities.